 - The Bible has shaped the arts, literature, and humanities.
 It is quoted in hundreds of thousands of pieces of literature, and it is important that our students have a broad cultural awareness.

 - The Bible has influenced some of the greatest works of literature, art, and music, including Michelangelo’s Sistine Chapel, Beethoven’s “Ode to Joy,” Handel’s “Messiah,” Shakespeare’s Othello, John Bunyan’s Pilgrim’s Progress, and Flannery O’Connor’s “Revelation.”
-In studying Bible History, students gain an appreciation for how the Bible has affected all aspects of culture.
+In studying the Bible, students gain an appreciation for how the Bible has affected all aspects of culture.

 - Biblical language permeates our conversation.
 Without the study of the Bible in our schools, we run the risk of creating an avoidable deficiency in American education.
 Deep knowledge requires cultural literacy.
 When the schools of a nation fail adequately to transmit the literate national language and culture, the unity and effectiveness of the nation will necessarily decline.

-- The Bible is an integral part of American history and its founding documents.
+- The Bible is an integral part of American heritage and its founding documents.
 From the genesis of our country, the Bible has been a fundamental text that has both inspired and guided our nation’s leaders.
 Men such as George Washington, John Adams, Thomas Jefferson, and Abraham Lincoln are all credited with incorporating biblical principles into their leadership decisions.
-Ideas such as democracy and republicanism were both influenced by the Bible.